ChemSECleanup/cleanup-archive/README.md

 # cleanup-archive
-Depository for useful content scrubbed as part of cleanup of [homework]
+Depository for useful content scrubbed as part of cleanup efforts

 Inquire in the [Spring Cleaning](http://chat.stackexchange.com/rooms/55978/spring-cleaning) Chem.SE chat room for repository access.